:pops in dentures: STORY TIME!

 - The writer’s intimate understanding of their reader/culture, for translation purposes.

 See what I’m driving at?
-You, writer, must decode complex internal emotional experience into an accessible language for the whole of humanity.
+You, writer, must translate your own complex internal emotional experience into an accessible language for the whole of humanity.
 No pressure, right?
 But it’s important.
-Stories keep us working together, hammering away at our own proverbial tower of babel.
+Stories keep us working together, hammering away at our own proverbial tower of Babel.
 Language gives us empathy, and empathy facilitates change.
 That’s what you do.

 You’re a wizard, Harry.